 The project is consistent with development assumptions analyzed in the LUTE Draft EIR.
-The project would add a hotel with 152 room, which would replace an existing vacant commercial building.
+The Project would add a hotel with 128 room, which would generate approximately 14 employees, which would replace an existing light industrial/office building.
 Therefore, the findings of the certified LUTE EIR remain valid and no further analysis is required.